PowerDNS/pdns/docs/markdown/authoritative/domainmetadata.md

 `pdnsutil load-zone` you must explicitly set the zone to be `PRESIGNED`.
 Note that PowerDNS will not be able to correctly serve the zone if the imported data is bogus or incomplete.
 Also see `set-presigned` in [`pdnsutil`](dnssec.md#pdnsutil).

+If a zone is presigned, the content of the metadata must be "1" (without the quotes).
+Any other value will not signal prisignedness.

 ## PUBLISH-CDNSKEY, PUBLISH-CDS
 Whether to publish CDNSKEY and/or CDS recording defined in [RFC 7344](https://tools.ietf.org/html/rfc7344).